 Hip joint manipulation.
 One of the common peripheral manipulations that physical therapists perform are hip joint manipulations.
 This is similar to a spinal manipulation but moves outward from the spine to address the hip region.
 This is an area of common injury and pain, especially with sporting injuries, falls, and age.
 Manipulating the joints to ensure proper alignment and then beginning on an extensive manual therapy and exercise program can bring a patient back to normal function with reduced or relieved pain symptoms.

 Elbow joint manipulation.
-Another very common peripheral manipulation involves the elbow joint and people who suffer from tennis elbow (link to the physical therapy for tennis elbow page) and golfer’s elbow.
+Another very common peripheral manipulation involves the elbow joint and people who suffer from tennis elbow and golfer’s elbow.
 These are conditions who often happen to people who play those respective sports, but they’re not limited to athletes and can happen to anyone who stresses or strains the muscles and joints in this area.
 Joint manipulation can free up tightness and relieve pain so that strengthening exercises can be performed.

 Book Your Physical Therapy Appointment Now at Physical Therapists NYC

 When you’re suffering with pain, limited mobility, and a decreased range of motion, it can be difficult or even impossible to perform your normal activities.
 There’s no reason to put it off treatment any longer, in fact, the sooner you begin care, the easier it is for your body to recover.
 At Physical Therapists NYC, we’re here to give you a solution to your limitation and bring you long-term pain-free relief.